dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 * Create a new folder and switch into it.
 * Run `dotnet new --type MSBuild` on the command/shell prompt.
 This will add a project template.
 If you get an error, please ensure the [pre-requisites](prerequisites-for-building.md) are installed.
 * Run `dotnet restore`.
 This will download nuget packages required for compilation
-* Add the following line at the end of `.csproj` file that is part your project.
+* Add the following line at the end of `.csproj` file that is part of your project.
 ```
     <Import Project="$(IlcPath)\Microsoft.NETCore.Native.targets" />
 ```